Permafrost/Tundra/README.md

               client = "foo"
               type   = "bar"

-        * `service` is the fully-qualified name of the service that is invoked when an incoming HTTP request matches the associated `method` and `uri`.
+        * `target` is either the fully-qualified name of a service that is invoked, or a URL for a DSP page or static asset in the pub directory of a package that will be returned, when an incoming HTTP request matches the associated `method` and `uri`.
         * `description` is an optional description of the the HTTP routing instruction.
         * `source` is the HTTP route file name from which this routing